 Solo Travel vs. Group Travel

 Technically, I took my first solo trip to Greece in college.
 However, it was part of a tour group related to my field of study.
-I was only responsible for getting myself from California to New York, which I almost royally screwed up.
+I was only responsible for getting myself from California to New York.
 Besides that, the entire itinerary was planned for me; every meal, all transportation, and accommodation.
 Additionally, I had a built-in community of friends with similar interests from the start.
 A trip of this type might be beneficial to get your feet wet before jumping head first into solo travel.

 Now that I’ve been traveling solo for 7 months, I don’t think I could do a trip of that type again.
 I much prefer the flexibility of creating my own itinerary.
 Also, it’s a bit of a crapshoot as to who the other trip members are, I got lucky and mine were legit.

 Mentally Preparing for Solo Female Travel

 The thought of jetting off to a faraway land where everyone’s a stranger is daunting.
 My number one tip to prepare yourself for traveling solo is to take small steps getting comfortable being alone, while you’re in your hometown.

 Start by exploring activities that interest you, but haven’t discovered yet.
 A few ideas to get you started are: visiting a museum, going paddle boarding or hiking, going to a movie or even a concert!
 Do anything you enjoy and strike up conversations with people you encounter.
 You may make a new, local friend!

 Another excellent idea is to book a solo weekend getaway within a few hours drive from home.
 This will show you how to plan a trip, how you like to spend your time, and what it’s like to spend a significant amount of time alone.
 It will also force you to eat out, which is one activity women fear most!
 And guess what, after that weekend, you’ll officially be a badass solo female traveler!

 Fears you will Face (and Overcome) on the Road